tbmihailov/overleaf-backup-tool/README.md

 projects.json contains the metadata about the projects in Overleaf.
 Successfully backed up projects will not be downloaded again if they are not changed in Overleaf.

-## Contribute

-If you want to contribute to the project, make a pull request.